 Public Transport Access Committee

-The Public Transport Access Committee (PTAC) provides independent advice to the Minister for Public Transport and Public Transport Victoria with the aim of creating a public transport system that is inclusive and accessible to all Victorians.
+The Public Transport Access Committee, also known as PTAC, provides independent strategic advice to the Minister for Public Transport and PTV on public transport accessibility matters.
+The committee aims to create a public transport network that is inclusive and accessible to all Victorians.
+PTV provides secretariat support for the committee.

 Terms of Reference